Our comprehensive approach begins with an initial evaluation, followed by interim consultations and a 2 to 3 week intensive in-home treatment program.

 Services and Costs

-While intensive programming can be expensive, it does involves the HPFDS team being present from breakfast through dinner (11-13 hours a day), 7 days a week until the child has met all goals (usually 2-3 weeks).
-However, 94% of children going through the Intensive Program have successfully been able to consume sufficient nutrients to decrease and eliminate tube dependence during or shortly after the admission.
+While intensive programming can be costly, it does involve the HPFDS team being present from breakfast through dinner (12-14 hours a day), 7 days a week until the child has met all goals (usually ~3 weeks).
+However, 86-94% of children who receive Intensive Programs have successfully been able to consume sufficient nutrients to decrease and eliminate tube dependence during or shortly after the admission.
 In comparison, the routine costs of maintaining a child on tube feedings is reported to be in excess of $46,000 a year.
 Also, the value of getting the child with chronic food refusal to eat anything and everything the family provides is invaluable.
-And, home-based services can be provided in the family’s home.
+And what's more is that services can be provided in the family’s home and the child's educational setting.

 For more information about our services or to set up a consultation, please contact us.